 - Personal Identification Certificate Number (PIN) card

-- Certified copy of national identity card of vehicle owner or valid Passport.
+- Certified copy of national identity card of the vehicle owner or valid Passport.

 - Insurance cover

-A dully filled Form “A” personally signed by the Importer.
+A duly filled Form “A” personally signed by the Importer.

 For all your property queries, and to discuss your future home in Kenya, contact Pam Golding Properties.
 An internationally-esteemed real estate group, PGP has more than 300 offices across Africa and covers all of Sub-Saharan Africa.

 It is generally acceptable to use foreign funds (e.g. dollars, pounds, rands) to buy Kenyan property, but potential buyers should double-check this with the respective agent/seller.